 AM offers support for both OAuth 2.0 and OpenID Connect 1.0.
 AM can serve as an authorization server and as a client of OAuth 2.0, while managing the profiles of the resource owners.
-When acting as a client, AM policy agents can be used on resource servers to enforce authorization.
+When acting as a client, AM web and Java agents can be used on resource servers to enforce authorization.
 For details, see the OAuth 2.0 Guide.

 AM can serve as the OpenID Connect 1.0 provider with support for Basic and Implicit client profiles as well as discovery, dynamic registration, and session management.
 For details, see the OpenID Connect 1.0 Guide.

 2.4.
 Access Policies